 “Should I have taken an extra shell?”

-Any true cyclist has ingrained memories of riding when weather went to shit, and to always take extra food, gel, patches, …just in case.
+Any true cyclist has ingrained memories of riding when the weather went to shit, experiences that tend to reinforce the need to take extra food, gel, patches, …just in case.
 What never changes is that all of these little anxieties subside as the pedals begin to turn, and the blood begins to flow.
 When you push into the adventure and get into the meat of it, it is always then when you realize perfect preparation doesn’t exist and your mettle takes over.

 Rolling off the ferry, we ducked into a nearby coffee shop for another espresso waiting and hoping in vain for the sun to peak out.
 Despite the impending wet ride our spirits were high, and warm coffee was only bettered by the conversation.
 New friends were introduced, and fresh relationships made, but it was impossible to ignore every- one’s quick glances into the sky hoping for the sun.

 As we realized the day was what it was, we rolled out of the car park to see the road immediately pointing up.
 Rhythm is hard to find on cold rainy days, but we zipped up our shells and found what we were looking for as the blood started to flow and experience and muscle memory took over.

 We all hid from the cold and the rain in our own ways as we settled into a steady pace and kept the conversation flowing.
 The rains fell and the clouds passed offering quick glimpses of magnificent long wooded mountains still holding onto their winter snow.
 Meter by meter we went up as temperatures dropping down, and with this came the realization that the while the vistas were what lured us to this spot, the real discovery was not of epic nature unseen.